mozilla-mobile/mozilla-vpn-client/README.md

 - wireguard-tools >=1.0.20200513
 - resolvconf >= 1.82

-#### Building qt5
+#### QT5

-Qt5 can be installed in a number of ways.
-To build statically on Ubuntu, follow these steps:
+Qt5 can be installed in a number of ways:
+- download a binary package or the installer from the official QT website: https://www.qt.io/download
+- use a linux package manager
+- compile Qt5 (dinamically or statically).

+To build QT5 statically on Ubuntu/Debian, go to the root directory of this project and follow these steps:

 ```
 curl -L https://download.qt.io/archive/qt/5.15/5.15.1/single/qt-everywhere-src-5.15.1.tar.xz --output qt-everywhere-src-5.15.1.tar.xz